garystafford/eks-secrets-store-csi-driver/README.md

 ---

-<small><i>The contents of this repository represents my own viewpoints and not of my employer, Amazon Web Services (AWS).
-All product names, logos, and brands are the property of their respective owners.</i></small>
+<i>The contents of this repository represent my own viewpoints and not of my employer, Amazon Web Services (AWS).
+All third-party libraries, modules, and SDKs are the property of their respective owners.</i>